devoblazintrails/devoblazintrails.github.io/index.md

   actions:
     - label: "LET'S DISCUSS HOW TO IMPROVE YOUR INSTANCE"
       url: "https://app.usemotion.com/meet/devo-perez/meeting"
-excerpt: "Providing custom solutions to help companies overcome problems and gain the most from their CRM."
+excerpt: "**Love unITed Solutions** is here to help you maximize your Salesforce investment—so you can focus on what really matters: growing your business."
 feature_row1:
   - image_path: /assets/images/User Adoption Checklist Design.png
     alt: "Get Our User Adoption Enhancer Checklist"